-- A1: Considering one property of an object independently of others. - We can consider the blackness of a chair, apart from its size, or shape, or texture. - We can think of the taste of an apple apart from its crunchiness, or color. - We just focus on one of the sensations that is bundled together with the others. - A1 is unobjectionable. - Our ordinary ideas of objects are actually collections of particular sensations. - "A certain color, taste, smell, figure and consistency having been observed to go together, are accounted one distinct thing, signified by the name apple.
-Other collections of ideas constitute a stone, a tree, a book, and the like sensible things which as they are pleasing or disagreeable excite the passions of love, hatred, joy, grief, and so forth" (Principles §1, AW 447a). - A1 is really not a process of abstraction at all, and will not lead to beliefs in a material world. - A2: Forming an abstract, general idea. - Locke claims that we can form ideas of redness, and color, by abstracting from our visual idea of the apple.
+- A1: Considering one property of an object independently of others. - We can consider the blueness of a chair, apart from its size, shape, or texture. - We can think of the taste of an apple apart from its crunchiness or color. - We just focus on one of the sensations that is bundled together with the others. - A1 is unobjectionable. - Our ordinary ideas of objects are actually collections of particular sensations. - "A certain color, taste, smell, figure and consistency having been observed to go together, are accounted one distinct thing, signified by the name apple.
+Other collections of ideas constitute a stone, a tree, a book, and the like sensible things -which as they are pleasing or disagreeable excite the passions of love, hatred, joy, grief, and so forth" (Principles §1, AW 447a). - A1 is really not a process of abstraction at all and will not lead to beliefs in a material world. - A Sensation is just a sensation - A2: Forming an abstract, general idea. - Locke claims that we can form ideas of redness and color by abstracting from our visual idea of the apple. - If we have a capacity A2, then, Berkeley believes, we could use it to construct a real idea which represents a material object.